Rudd-O/dts-recordingstudio/README.md

 media necessary to run the live show's intro and outro commands.

 Then you need to set up the record and broadcast facilities.
-In a terminal, run command `recordbroadcast` and answer the questions related to your Icecast server that you will be asked.
+In a terminal, run command `setup-recordbroadcast` and answer the questions related to your Icecast server that you will be asked.

 After you're done with these steps, either reboot or log out and log back in to the EC2 instance (it is normal to get your VNC session disconnected when